Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/installation.md

 ## General prerequisites

 * [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html);
-* Credentials to our Nexus publishing repositories.
+* Credentials to our Nexus publishing repositories;
+* GATE pipeline using the proprietary Ontotext Dynamic Gazetteer.

 ## Standard (and easy) setup

-1. Get a Semantic Pipeline and unzip its content to a directory (for the purpose of this guide - `/home/user/pipeline`).
+1. Unzip the content of your GATE pipeline in a directory (for the purpose of this guide - `/home/user/pipeline`).
 2. Install a web application container.
 If you do not have one, you can use [Apache Tomcat 7](http://tomcat.apache.org/download-70.cgi).
 3. Set a few JVM parameters.
 In Tomcat, this is done from `/apache-tomcat/bin/setenv.sh`.
 See the <a href="{{ site.baseurl }}/v1_0_0-docs/ces_components">worker configuration</a> section.
 4. Download [extractor-web.war](http://maven.ontotext.com/content/repositories/publishing-releases/com/ontotext/ces/extractor-web/1.0.1/extractor-web-1.0.1.war).
 5. Start your `webapp` container.
-6. Deploy the war you have just downloaded.
+6. Deploy the `war` you have just downloaded.
 In Tomcat, move it to its `/webapps` sub-directory where it will be picked up.
-7. Now go to http://localhost:8080/extractor-web/apidocs for the live documentation.
+7. Now go to [http://localhost:8080/extractor-web/apidocs](http://localhost:8080/extractor-web/apidocs) for the live documentation.

 <div class="note-badge">

-Due to the <a href="https://helloreverb.com/developers/swagger">Swagger</a> limitations, the most important endpoint, namely extract, cannot have a live documentation.
+Due to the <a href="https://helloreverb.com/developers/swagger">Swagger</a> limitations, the most important endpoint, namely <code>extract</code>, cannot have a live documentation.
 Therefore, it is explained <a href="{{ site.baseurl }}/v1_0_0-docs/annotating_content">here</a>.
 </div>

 ## High-availability setup

 The high-availability setup architecture includes several components, which communicate through RESTful calls.
-Each component has its own role in the environment.
-The following is a list of brief explanations for each module:
+Each of them has its own role in the environment:

-* GraphDB with EUF (Entity Update Feed) plug-in - the GraphDB module maintains a semantic database, which contains the RDF data used in the system.
+* _GraphDB with EUF (Entity Update Feed) plug-in_ - maintains a semantic database, which contains the RDF data used in the system.
 The EUF plug-in is responsible for providing notifications about every entity (concept) in the database that has been modified (added, removed, or edited).

-* Concept Extraction API Coordinator - the Coordinator module accepts annotation requests and dispatches them to a group of Concept Extraction Workers.
+* _Concept Extraction API Coordinator_ - accepts annotation requests and dispatches them to a group of concept extraction workers.
 It communicates with the semantic database in order to track changes leading to updates in every worker's dynamic gazetteer.

-* Concept Extraction API Worker - a Worker module evaluates the annotation requests.
+* _Concept Extraction API Worker_ - evaluates the annotation requests.
 It maintains a pool of GATE pipeline instances, used for text analysis and concept extraction.

 ### Installing GraphDB and the EUF plugin